 MRAs have been phenomenal in debunking all feminist propaganda of crimes against women and NCRB data had been of immense help in this success.
 With careful analysis of NCRB data, the numbers that showed the ‘Number of cases where trial was completed’ in a given year and the number of cases where the accused were acquitted, MRAs have always proved how feminists and media have been propagating lies about crimes against women.
 In fact, the business of women empowerment was exposed time and again by MRA groups by citing NCRB data.

 Now all that problem is gone.
-NCRB 2016 report does not give any idea about state wise number of cases where trials were completed or the number of cases where the accused were acquitted.
+NCRB 2016 report (2015 crime data) does not give any idea about state wise number of cases where trials were completed or the number of cases where the accused were acquitted.
 Without these data no one can calculate the real or false cases.
 So now the parameter to determine any crime is the number of cases filed under that section.
 This is a completely wrong parameter to judge anything as anyone can file any number of false cases and will go undetected by the system.

 For instance, if one wants to do an analysis on rape cases filed in different states and how many of them were found to be false based on acquittal numbers, one will fail to get the number.
 Table 5.6 of NCRB report does give an overall number for India but it does not give any indication of the statewise acquittal numbers.